ariel-rios-movile/pdi/sources/objectives/numbers1.txt

   * I've just created a meeting with Eric to review analytics tools inside Movile in order to follow billing on products.

+**2016-08-30**
+  Meeting was cancelled due to Entel CL migration support.